What Is a Solutions Architect? Role, Skills, Salary & Career Path

 What is the difference between a solutions architect and a software architect?

 A software architect focuses on the internal design of software systems — code structure, design patterns, technical standards — primarily working with engineering teams.
 A solutions architect has a broader, more externally-facing scope: designing solutions that meet specific business or customer requirements, often in a pre-sales or client-facing context.
-Solutions architects are more commercially oriented; software architects are more technically focused.

 What qualifications do you need to be a solutions architect?